SystemFw/blog/content/staging/paxos-failures.md

 stealing: just because a writer acquired the lock before starting Phase 2, it doesn't mean it still holds the lock by the time its writes arrive to storage servers.

+This issue is addressed by the fifth big idea in Paxos: _fencing_.

+If a writer has had its lock stolen, that means that at least one member of the majority it selected in Phase 1 has now been locked at a higher version number.
+So, if we enable storage servers to not accept writes that acquired a lower-versioned lock, writers will fail to achieve a quorum of `ack` messages, and they will know their write is invalid.

+This can be done by changing the `write(v)` message to `write(v, n)`, where `n` is the version number the writer used to complete Phase 1 successfully.
+Storage servers will then only accept and `ack` a `write(v, n)` if their own version number is `<= n`.
+The role of `n` in `write(v, n)` is that of a _fencing token_, because storage servers use it to _fence off_ writers that have an outdated view of their lock status, due to lock stealing.

 According to the
 lock stealing rules `(0, w2) > (0, w1)`, so `s1` and `s2` both reply